James Johnston (Australian musician): 2014: X Factor

-2020-present: "Raised Like That" and "Small Town"
+2020–2023: Raised Like That

 In eighteen months between 2020 and 2021, Johnston wrote over 200 songs.
 On 9 July 2021, Johnston released his debut single "Raised Like That" which tells the story of community, integrity, and a celebration to a way of life of people who grew up in a small close knit community.

 On 21 July 2021, Johnston reached out for his social community to create a video showing themselves "Raised Like That".
 Johnston personally edited the video and released it on 1 September 2021.
 In October 2021, the song peaked at number 1 on the Countrytown Music Network Hot 50 Country Airplay Chart and number 4 on the Australian Independent chart.
 It was certified gold by the Australian Recording Industry Association (ARIA) in 2022.

 Johnston released his second single "Small Town" on 19 November 2021.
 On the writing of the song, Johnston said "I wrote 'Small Town' on the drive back home to my hometown of Wingham.
 I had been spending quite some time in the city and I was just so excited to get back to my family farm.
 I wanted to capture that feeling of excitement and anticipation in the song – that build up as I was on that drive to get back home."
+In August 2023, Johnston announced the release of his debut studio album, Raised Like That, scheduled for release on 29 September 2023.

+2024: Signed with Warner and Where You'll Find Me

+In September 2024, Johnston confirmed he had signed with Warner Music Australia and released the single "Blame".
+In August 2025, Johnston announced the forthcoming release of his second studio album, Where You'll Find Me.